Ukraine-Relief-Efforts/ukraine-info-guide/README.md

 ## Adding New Languages

 The translation files are located in `public/locales/`.
-You can simply copy one of the other languages and update the translations as needed.
+You can simply copy and rename the `en` folder and update the translations as needed.

-When adding a new language, you also need to add it to the list of locales in `next-i18next.config.js` and in `configs/languages.js` (if you don't know how to do this then just create a pull request anyway and the reviewer can handle it).
+When adding a new language, you also need to add it to the list of locales in `configs/languages.js` (if you don't know how to do this then just create a pull request anyway and the reviewer can handle it).

 ## Creating a PR